The vocabulary of autonomous business.

 Definition, application & related terms →Operational Selection

-The systematic process of identifying proven markets with high coordination overhead and reconstructing their value-delivery loops as autonomous systems — Arco's replacement for speculative market discovery.
+Arco's systematic process for identifying proven markets with high coordination overhead and reconstructing their value-delivery loops as autonomous systems — replacing speculative market discovery with structural market analysis.

 Definition, application & related terms →Process Worker / System Steward